Getting Started at a Startup!

 - Clarity in understanding how start-ups are different and need a different mindset and approach to agile software delivery

 - Get some ideas of how to get started with a new start-up, or a new project,

 - Understand how to decide what are the most important decisions to make first

 - In particular, they’ll learn about building team culture, and how to accelerate team cohesion

 - Lastly, they’ll learn some new ideas for managing risk, and understand how we successfully used agile practices to manage our delivery risk

-People interested in applying agile in their own context, especially those from smaller companies
+CTOs, senior technical leadership, and senior developers, and people interested in applying agile in their own context, especially those from smaller companies or startups.